acmpesuecc/GoShell/docs/CONTRIBUTING.md

 - **Localization**: Add support for multiple languages to reach a wider audience.
 - **Integration**: Explore integration with other tools or platforms for enhanced functionality.

-## Code of Conduct

-Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) when participating in the project to maintain a respectful and inclusive community.

 ## Questions?

 If you have any questions or need help, feel free to open an issue or reach out to us on GitHub Discussions.